ExplainDev/tutorial-maker/README.md

 # ExplainDev Tutorial Maker

-Instead of wasting time thinking of a better name, we use our time to make this awesome little project *opensource*.
+Instead of wasting time thinking of a better name, we use it to make this awesome little project *opensource*.

-Tutorial Maker helps you create those beautiful images of code people share on Internet, explained with AI.
+Tutorial Maker helps you create those beautiful images of code people share on the Internet, explained using AI.

 ## Demo